jonasjohansson/11.igem.se/pages/wiki/project/demonstrate.md

 Our team was able to demonstrate how the Switch Plasmid works using a western blot.
 We can observe how protein C-Flag is highly expressed in the absence of arabinose (see **Figure 1**).
 When the concentration of arabinose increases we can observe a decrease in C-Flag.

-{% image "https://2019.igem.org/wiki/images/b/bd/T--Stockholm--demonstrate-02.png", "**Figure 1.** western blot shows Switch Plasmid under different arabinose concentrations (0%, 0.1% and 0.4%).
+{% image "https://2019.igem.org/wiki/images/b/bd/T--Stockholm--demonstrate-02.png", "Figure 1. western blot shows Switch Plasmid under different arabinose concentrations (0%, 0.1% and 0.4%).
 L= ladder, C-= Negative control.
 No loading control was added, as we had previously seen in our results that the GAPDH antibody interfered with GFP antibody and created many unspecific bands." %}

-**Figure 1** demonstrates that:
+Figure 1 demonstrates that:

 1. C protein-Flag works as expected under a constitutive promoter.
 2. TetR is expressed when adding arabinose, as expected under a pbad promoter.
 TetR has successfully repressed C protein-Flag protein expression, as expected from the interaction with TetR Operator.
 We can deduce this from the decline in C protein -Flag expression